Resident Movie: 2011 Horror / Thriller Film

 We were spending two weeks in Maui at a spiffy condo.
 My girlfriend had done an extensive online search for Kaanapali Whaler Resort rentals and found this upper floor condo.
 It had great views with an amazing beach that stretched for three miles along the western shoreline of Maui.
 We had spent a long day hiking not only the Pipiwai Trail, which is probably the best hike in Maui, as it meanders through verdant, bamboo jungle to waterfalls of 200 and 400 ft in height, but also a trail in the Polipoli Spring State recreational area.
 Then we came back to Kaanapali for a bit of snorkeling right outside the resort, dinner, and then a major collapse back in the condo.
 We found a CD of The Resident on the shelf with dozens of other movie possibilities in the den of the condo and said Why not?
 A thriller seemed to be a good way to chill for the rest of the evening.

 BUT the film really disappointed us.
 There was no originality and to be honest it was very dull and uninspired.
 From the beginning it showed a little potential, but was completely ruined by the extremely boring ending.
 There was a couple moments where it was quite creepy, but even they could have been done 100 times better.
+It was so bad that we ended up laughing at the scary parts - my friend, wearing a Batman t shirt, started announcing, "This is a job for Batman!" whenever the music went scary.
+She's been obsessed with MoonAtMidnight.com and has ordered a ton of Batman gear and some especially cool shirts.
+She belongs to a group that holds Batman themed gatherings, where everyone comes dressed for the occasion.
+But even Batman could not have saved this movie.
 These usually strong actors seemed to be adrift without a decent script or story.
 They had a lot of potential, they could have done so much better.
 They had great actors and an amazing cinematographer in Guillermo Navarro.
 My girlfriend actually fell asleep before the movie ended.
 What a bummer way to end an otherwise great day on Maui.
 I give the Kaanapali Whaler Resort five stars, The Resident gets *½ stars.

 **½ Anitra C